threecs/camp/homework-assignments/week-11-intro-to-constructors/HomeworkInstructions.md

 1. Solve it one peice at a time!
 Break it down into smaller problems that add up to solve the "bigger problem".
 Step 1 Focus on one part of the smaller problem and get some code working.
 Step 2 Rinse and repeat.  `console.log` is your friend.
 2. Try your best to deliver a 'working/playable game' by the end of the deadline.
-3. Working game > Prettiness of your game/app.
-We're focusing on game mechanics and not just the look and feel of your app.
-4. `git commit` often.
+3. `git commit` often.
 Turn in anything you have!
 Don't get an automatic 0!

 # Copyright
-Coding Boot Camp (C) 2015.
+The Coding Boot Camp at UT Austin (C) 2016.
 All Rights Reserved.